United Against the Flu

 Who needs a flu vaccine?

 Almost everyone.
 The CDC recommends that anyone 6 months of age and older get vaccinated, particularly people who are at a high risk for flu complications.
 This includes people 65 years and older, young children and people with chronic conditions such as asthma or heart disease.
 Individuals who care for or live with these high-risk populations also should get vaccinated.

 Flu Shot or Nasal Spray Vaccine?

-There are several flu vaccine options for the 2016-2017 flu season, though the CDC does not recommend the nasal spray flu vaccine this season.
+There are several flu vaccine options for the 2017-2018 flu season, though the CDC does not recommend the live attenuated influenza vaccine this season.
 Different flu vaccines are approved for use in different groups of people.
 Factors that can determine a person’s suitability for vaccination, or vaccination with a particular vaccine, include a person’s age, health (current and past) and any relevant allergies, including an egg allergy.

 Join United Against the Flu now and during National Influenza Vaccination Week, Dec.
 3-9, as we send a loud message across social platforms to protect yourself and your family by getting a flu vaccination.